CakeML/cakeml/how-to.md

 ---------------------

 Like SML and OCaml, CakeML includes a polymorphic equality test.
-However, the semantics of CakeML polymorphic equality test differs from SML and OCaml.
+However, the semantics of CakeML's polymorphic equality test differs from those of SML and OCaml.
 SML uses equality types to ensure that one cannot test equality of function closures.
 In contrast, OCaml raises an exception in case closures are part of the compared values.

 In CakeML, we did not want to have equality types, and we do not want to search for closures in pointer-equal values.
 For this reason,